Page Lemel

 Owner and Executive Director

-Page, owner and executive director, began leading camp in 1984.
+Page, director emeritus, lead Keystone Camp from 1984 to 2025.
 She grew up at Keystone and spent her summers as a camper, counselor, and Head Counselor before taking over the director’s position.
-Page currently lives at Keystone with her husband, Mark, and their three dogs, KaCey, Duke, and Apple.
+Page currently lives at Keystone with her husband, Mark, and their two dogs, Duke and Apple.
 She and Mark have three grown children.

 Recent Posts